sbcshop/PiSquare/Raspberry Pi Server & PiSquare Client/README.md

 ## There are two folders in this repository:
+#### In Single socket, you can connect one client to the server(Raspberri pi), and send ,receive data
 ### 1. Single socket
    * **raspberryPi_server.py - Run this file in Raspberry pi,Connect the raspberry pi to the router, make sure both PiSquare and raspberry pi connect to same network**
    * **pisquare_client.py - Run the file to PiSquare to make client, connect client to the router**